wildonion/gem/core/stripewh/README.md

 ## Live production

-> after setting up a DNS record for `https://api.panel.stripewh.conse.app` go to https://dashboard.stripe.com/webhooks/create?endpoint_location=hosted and create a webhook with endpoint `https://api.panel.stripewh.conse.app/webhook` to register checkout webhook events and get the stripe webhook secret, by setting up this webhook all the stripes events will deliver to this endpoint.
+> after setting up a DNS record for `https://api.panel.stripewh.conse.app` go to https://dashboard.stripe.com/webhooks/create?endpoint_location=hosted and create a webhook with endpoint `https://api.panel.stripewh.conse.app/webhook` to register checkout webhook events to get the stripe webhook secret, by setting up this webhook, all the stripes events will deliver to this endpoint.

 ## Test Development